 First, I’m going to assume you have a gun.
-Maybe it’s a Nano or PX4 Storm.
+Maybe it’s an APX or Px4 Storm.
 Either way, the first piece of gear you may want to consider this holiday season is a good holster.
 The fact is, I know far too many gun owners who don’t carry all of the time because they haven’t found a comfortable holster.
 The best advice I can give you is to have patience, try out several holsters, and make sure there is a 30-day return policy for the holsters you buy in case you don’t like them.

 Eventually, you’ll find the right holster for you and the time you invest in this process is well worth it since you’ll be carrying your gun more often.
-Places you may want to start looking for a good holster are CrossBreed, Milt Sparks, and Blade-Tech.
-If you own a Beretta, you might start there.
+There are a lot of places where you may want to start looking for a good holster, and you might want to start there.

 Next, consider getting extra magazines for your gun.
 Perhaps your gun came with two or three magazines, but I recommend having six for each gun.
 If you’re a competition shooter, you’ll certainly need at least six.
 But even if you’re not, you’ll want plenty of spares in case one breaks, plus you can pre-load all of your magazines before heading to the range so you can spend more time shooting instead of loading.